Donate

 Sign up

-Angela Hind 4 Dr Angela Hind
+Angela Hind outside Dr Angela Hind

 Dr Angela Hind, Chief Executive of the Medical Research Foundation, said: "Eating disorders have grown in scale and severity during the pandemic, yet research investment continues to languish behind the already limited funding available for other mental health conditions.